JamesShaker/choreo/README.md

     * All but one case of FFI irrelevance to program execution

 ## Code Breakdown
+Here I describe what is in each file.
+Most of the 'Payload Syntax, Semantics, and Compilation' I was already provided and modified or fixed.
+On the other hand the 'Automation Tools and Theorems' and 'FFI Modelling and Proofs' I devised almost entirely from scratch.
+The 'Compilation Correctness Proofs' contain some elements produced by others, however I completed the bulk of the work.
 ### Payload Syntax, Semantics, and Compilation
+At the top level we have several files describing language models and
+compilation:
+#### `payloadLangScript.sml`
+Contains the type descriptions for Payload's AST, `endpoint`, and representation of state, `state`.
+Also has a `network` type to combine these into `NEndpoint` nodes or `NPar` two sub-`network`s together.
+Most of this was completed by others in the Bakery project, however I modified state with a new model for `queues`.
+#### `payloadSemanticsScript.sml`
+Contains Payload's small-step semantics in the
+`trans` inductive relation.
+Defines `label` and helper functions regarding the Payload message protocol to support `trans`.
+Again, most of this was completed by others in the Bakery project, however I adjusted `trans` to support the new model of `queues`.
+#### `payload_to_cakemlScript.sml`
+Contains implementation of compilation in `compile_endpoint` function.
+This function and the helpers were all initially written by others but quite buggy.
+I rectified many issues.

 ### Automation Tools and Theorems
+I made these to assist in my intircate proofs involving the complex CakeML semantics.
+#### `lib_tools/state_tacticLib.sml`
+Often extra values needed to be added to the `clock` in CakeML semantics manual evaluation to ensure no timeout.
+This addition of fuel causes expressions to blow up into long chains of addition as more steps are taken.
+Here we define the `unite_nums` tactic.
+Given a string it tries to reduce the first list of right-associated added free variables it finds in the goal.
+#### `lib_tools/evaluate_rwLib.sml`
+Rewrite lists combining all relevant CakeML functions to run semantics as far as possible either in its entirety, without function application, or without FFI.
+#### `theory_tools/evaluate_toolsScript.sml`
+Some low-level theorems. `evaluate_generalise` allows results for evaluation in the `empty_state` to be used in more complex states with extra fuel. `do_opapp_translate` is designed to allow function application of translated functions to be performed in any state with some ease.
+#### `theory_tools/ckExp_EquivScript.sml`
+We define an entire framework for CakeML AST to HOL equivalence with tools for building equivalence statements about more complex expressions from simpler ones.
+Also includes different ways equivalence can be applied to reduce evaluation.
+Built on top of the basic HOL/CakeML translation framework.

 ### FFI Modelling and Proofs
+This is the most complex section and built from scratch.
+#### `ffi/bisimulation_extScript.sml`
+In here I define an alternative formulation of the bisimulation relation based on a coinductive relation called `bi`.
+We prove it equal and we also prove that the bisimulation relation is an equivalence.
+This will hopefully be PRd into the main HOL repo at some point.
+It allow proofs involving bisimulation to exploit coinduction.
+#### `ffi/confluenceScript.sml`
+We define a set of general theorems regarding how different variations on the diamond property relate.
+In particular we are interested in reflexive closures, and reflexive, transitive closure variants.
+#### `ffi/payloadPropsScript.sml`
+This is a long complex theory.
+In it we prove reflexive closure confluence for the `trans` Payload small-step semantics.
+There are around 60 cases considered in various proofs and the file totals over 1600 lines.
+#### `ffi/comms_ffi_modelScript.sml`
+Here we define the `total_state` type to model FFI, the `strans` system around it, and the `comms_ffi_oracle` to provide an interface.
+This model is built on top of the Payload `trans` model.
+#### `ffi/comms_ffi_consScript.sml`
+In this theory I devise simpler transition steps to those in `strans`.
+I prove that these smaller steps can be combined to produce `strans` step and that every `strans` step can be reduced to these smaller steps.
+This construction and deconstruction framework is used extensively in all the other FFI proofs
+#### `ffi/comms_ffi_propsScript.sml`
+Here I define a number of useful properties and proofs.

 ### Compilation Correctness Proofs